chrajesh23/k8s-fluentd-windows/Readme.md

 ```

 # step 5
-Verify the FluentD Setup after you deploy application
+Verify the FluentD Setup and cloud watch logs after you deploy application